landonb629/AWS-solutions-architect-pro/Networking-and-hybrid/notes.md

 - Can be fully HA if you design it correctly -> they're quick to provision

+terms:
+- customer gateway: the public interface on premise router, this gets created as a logical resource in AWS
+- Virtual private gateway: the interface on the amazon side that gets attached to a single VPC

 Steps:
 1. create a VPC
 2. Virtual private gateway